lfricken/ti/concurrent/readme.md

 ### Secondaries (with ordering):
 Trade II - :::: (Exclusive With Primary) - Gain 3 commodity
-Politics II - :::: (Exclusive With Primary) Draw 2 action cards and keep 1 Warfare II - :::: (Exclusive With Primary) Construct New Fleet at target unit in home system and pick up the fleet card
+Politics II - :::: (Exclusive With Primary) Draw 2 action cards and keep 1 Warfare II - :::: (Exclusive With Primary) Construct New Fleet at target unit in home system and pick up the fleet card for it

 Construction II - :::: (Exclusive With Primary) - Place a Space dock OR PDS Technology II- :::: (Exclusive With Primary) - pay 4 resources and then research Imperial II - :::: (Exclusive With Primary) - draw 1 secret objective

-Fabricate - Construct New Fleet at target system with PRODUCTION Reinforce - Produce units into an existing fleet via one production unit in the system Maneuver - split or merge fleets in the same system. a fleet split for an expended fleet results in two expended fleets
+Fabricate - Construct New Fleet at target system with PRODUCTION; Do NOT pick up the fleet card for this fleet Reinforce - Produce units into an existing fleet via one production unit in the system Maneuver - split or merge fleets in the same system. a fleet split for an expended fleet results in two expended fleets.
+A ship cannot move from an expended fleet to an unexpended one.
+You can move unexpended into an expended one.